-I learned about dry brining from an article by Russ Parsons, published in the Los Angeles Times.
+I first learned about dry brining from an article by Russ Parsons, published in the Los Angeles Times.
 It's recommended by the the late Judy Rogers, founder Zuni Café.
 "You just salt the turkey a few days in advance, give it a brisk massage every so often to redistribute the salt, and then roast it."
 It worked well for me and is now my regular method.
 The results are better than wet brining.
 The meat has more flavor, not at all salty, and moist throughout.
-And, it's easier.
+And, it's much easier.
 Salt it, place it in a plastic bag, refrigerate for three days, then refrigerate another day, uncovered.
 The only disadvantage is that you have to plan 4-5 days ahead.

 Basic Wet Brining Procedure